 Table of Contents

-What is Product Scope
+What is Project Scope

-Think of a project without scopes, like a road trip with no map, no destination, and a car full of confused passengers.
+Think of a project without Project Scopes, like a road trip with no map, no destination, and a car full of confused passengers.
 Without it, a simple task can turn into an unexpectedly massive mission planning.
 To cite another analogy: It’ll be like planning a weekend picnic but ending up hosting a full-blown wedding.
 So, it's essentially the blueprint that keeps your project from spiralling into the unknown or unplanned.
 This blog explores the concept of Project Scope, detailing its benefits, the steps to craft an ideal scope, tips on avoiding scope creep and more.
 So read on, stay focused, keep your budgets intact and keep wild surprises far, far away!

 Table of Contents